The treatment

 - Haemophilia or uncontrolled anticoagulation

-- A previous non-absorbable injectable in the knee
+- A previous non-absorbable injectable product in the knee

 - Poorly controlled diabetes